U.S. flag

 Etiology

-Schedule I: Drugs or substances with high potential for abuse and no currently accepted medical use in the United States.
-Examples include heroin, lysergic acid diethylamide (LSD), marijuana (cannabis), 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone, and peyote.
+Schedule I: High misuse potential, no accepted medical use.
+Examples include heroin, lysergic acid diethylamide, cannabis, 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone, and peyote.

-Schedule II: Drugs or substances with high potential for abuse; however, they also have a currently accepted medical use in the United States.
-Examples include cocaine, morphine, methamphetamine, methadone, hydromorphone, meperidine, oxycodone, fentanyl, amphetamine, dextroamphetamine, phencyclidine, and methylphenidate.
+Schedule II: High potential for misuse, with accepted medical use.
+Examples include morphine, amphetamines, methadone, hydromorphone, meperidine, oxycodone, fentanyl, phencyclidine, and methylphenidate.

 Epidemiology